ska-sa/spead2/doc/tutorial/tut-11-send-batch-heaps.rst

             );
         }

-Everything up to the last line has just been refactoring, but the call to ``async_send_heaps`` is new.
+Everything up to the last statement has just been refactoring, but the call to ``async_send_heaps`` is new.
 Instead of taking a single heap (as ``async_send_heap`` does), it takes a batch of heaps, and signals completion only when the whole batch has been transmitted.
 One minor limitation this